clarestudio/pic32icsp/README.md

 This is still in an experimental project, there is no compatibility plan(s) between versions.

+Since the software was written first, the head version has not been verified.

 ## Target Host OS

 * NetBSD/amd64 and/or other little endian, 64bit architecture